 - My name is xxx, I am the lead assessor for the day and in addition to my assessor role I will also oversee the day - Your assessors today are xxx.
 You will be with one assessor for your assessment who will take you through the assessment activities.
 If you have any queries or concerns at any time today we are here to help support you. - (Safeguarding Lead) xxx is an employee of this centre and is the Safeguarding Lead on site for the centre today.
 They are available to speak to should you wish. - (probationer) xxx is a BHS assessor working alongside xxx today.
-They may be involved in assessing your assessment activity but this will be explained to you before you start if this is the case. - (IQA) xxx is here from BHS and they will be looking at the overall picture of the day and the service you are being provided.
+They may be involved in assessing your assessment activity but this will be explained to you before you start if this is the case.

+- (IQA) xxx is here from BHS and they will be looking at the overall picture of the day and the service you are being provided.
 They are not here to assess you, and may observe some of your assessment.
 They may want to ask you some questions about your experience with the BHS if there is a suitable break. - (EQA) xxx is here from our Awarding Organisation BHSQ.
 They will be looking at the overall picture of the day and the service you are being provided.
 They are not here to assess you, and may observe some of your assessment.
 They may also want to ask you some questions about your experience with the BHS if there is a suitable break. - (Translator) xxx is here in the role of translator today.
 They will not be involved in assessing you. - (Someone from the BHS Education Team) xxx is here from the BHS Education Team.
 They will not be involved in assessing you, but will be looking at the overall picture of the day.

 The lead assessor then goes through the format of the day.
 Candidates should be made aware where meeting points are (for example where they can go during breaks) and that they must sign in/sign out if/when they are leaving the site at any point.
+It is advisable at this point, whilst the candidates and parents/responsible adults are together to remind all candidates that filming/taking photographs/recording audio is not permitted during the assessment.
+You should inform any parents/responsible adults who may be remaining on site that filming is not permitted.

 If possible, candidates should be welcomed during the introduction by both the lead assessor and individual assessors in a friendly manner in order to put the candidates at ease.
 It is the start of the assessment and the assessors' approach will set the tone for the entire assessment.
 Reassure candidates to enjoy the experience and see the assessment as an opportunity to show off their knowledge and skills.
+Include any specific health and safety information relevant to the day (for example, hot weather - stay hydrated).

 Each individual assessor should check the candidates they are responsible for have completed the necessary paperwork (emergency contact form, register) and checks such as Skills Record, candidate ID, hat and body protector made if not done upon arrival.
-Name and number bibs given out.
+Assessors must check candidate's preferred name before handing out the name and number bibs.
+These can be edited on the day if adjustments are required.
 If there are any candidates with an Access Arrangement or Reasonable Adjustment request speak to them individually and discreetly to confirm you are aware of their application and what is in place.